SamWhited/OpenShareLocationPlugin/README.md

 [![Google Play](https://developer.android.com/images/brand/en_generic_rgb_wo_45.png)](https://play.google.com/store/apps/details?id=com.samwhited.opensharelocationplugin)

 This is a location sharing plugin for the XMPP client [Conversations][conversations].
-Unlike the
-[official plugin][conversations-loc], this one uses data from Open Street Maps and doesn't require the Google Play Services to be installed.
-Consequentially, it will probably not be as accurate as the official one (which uses the Google API's), or will eat a bit more battery as it only uses basic AOSP geolocation services (albeit with a few optimizations to utilize multiple providers and save battery where possible).
+It uses data from Open Street Maps and doesn't require the Google Play Services to be installed.

 ## Open Source Services used: